alamsarker/commission-task/README.md

 ## Important Notes

-* Currency is converting for all types of opration, though the task said for withrawal operation for private client.
+* Currency is converting for all types of operation, though the task is said for withrawal operation for private client.
-* Added cacheing machanism for creating object in `ClientFacotry->create()` method.
+* Added cacheing machanism for creating Client object in `ClientFacotry->create()` method.
-* Optimsed rate exchange api, loading config file by loading once for per command.
+* Optimsed the rate exchange api, loading config file once for per command.

 ## Technology